S. Janaki: Malayalam films

-S. Janaki and Malayalam songs are inseparable, and she sang her first Malayalam song in 1957.
-She practiced the correct accent and the nuances of the language, which made her one of the most sought-after singers in the industry.
+Janaki sang her first Malayalam song in 1957.
+She practiced the correct accent and the nuances of the language, which made her the most sought-after singer in the industry throughout 1970s until mid 80s.
 She was the favorite of many popular music composers like V Dakshinamoorthi, MS Baburaj, Shyam, MB Sreenivasan, A.T.Ummer and Salil Choudhary.

-S. Janaki went on to sing thousands of songs from the early 1960s to the mid-80s.
+She went on to sing thousands of songs from the early 1960s to the mid-80s.
 She received her first Kerala state film award for best singer in 1970 and went on to win the same award almost every year for the next 15 years.
-It was her command over the language and perfect diction that took her to great heights in Malayalam films.
-S. Janaki is perhaps the only non-Malayali artist who has won the maximum awards in Malayalam films.

-Some of her hit solo tracks in Malayalam films are:
+Some of her solo tracks in Malayalam films are: